Senators: Feds' American flags should be made in America

 BANGOR, Maine (AP) — A pair of senators says the American flags the federal government purchases should have to be made in America.

-Republican Sen. Susan Collins of Maine and Democratic Sen. Sherrod Brown of Ohio have introduced legislation they call the "All-American Flag Act" that would require the government to buy flags produced entirely with U.S.-made materials.
+Republican Sen. Susan Collins, of Maine, and Democratic Sen. Sherrod Brown, of Ohio, introduced legislation they call the "All-American Flag Act" that would require the government to buy flags produced entirely with U.S.-made materials.
 The flags would also have to be manufactured in the U.S.

 The government is required to buy flags by from at least 50 percent American-made materials under current law.
 Similar proposals to ensure all-American flags passed the Senate twice earlier this decade.
 Both of those efforts stalled in the House of Representatives.